UoP-Team3D/ExpensEase/README.md

 ---

 After this is done, the backend is ran by running the `run.py` file.
 This file would then create the Flask backend in development mode.
 Your IDE can handle the running of the python file, or you can simply just run `python run.py` to run it in a terminal or command line.

+### Frontend

+**AS OF 02/05/2024, EXPENSEASE DOESN'T USE CORS ANYMORE.
+FRONTEND AND BACKEND RUN TOGETHER**

+To get frontend running with backend, follow these instructions carefully:

+1. `cd` into `frontend`, run `npm install` to install all dependencies used by the frontend
+2. run `npm run build`, once complete, a new folder called `build` will be located in the `frontend` folder.
+3. Copy this `build` folder from the `frontend` folder into the `backend` folder.
+Put it directly into the `backend` folder, not into any subfolders that exist inside `backend`.
+4. Run `python run.py` to run both simultaneously.

+If you run the frontend using `npm start`, it will ***NOT*** work with the backend.
+You MUST follow the instructions above to get both running properly and together.